gavinanderegg/gavinanderegg.github.io/_posts/2019-04-12-the-case-for-itunes.md

 ![iTunes song view](https://s3.amazonaws.com/anderegg/itunes/2019-04-12-songs-view.png)

 My biggest worry is that a new “Marzipan” music app won’t have any of these features.
 At least at first.
-I just hope that Apple has a place in their hearts for music weirdos like me. iTunes isn’t the best software around, but in terms of music, it does everything I want it to and it does it well.
+I just hope that Apple has a place in their hearts for music weirdos like me.
+They're always talking about how passionate they are about music, so I hope there are some one staff that understand.

+iTunes isn’t the best software around, but in terms of music, it does everything I want it to and it does it well.
 Who knows, maybe the new app will eventually gain a lot more functionality than the current iOS music app.
 I’m just not holding my breath.